neos/neos-development-collection/TYPO3.Neos/Documentation/ExtendingNeos/Tests/Behat.rst

 Configure Behat
 ---------------

-The Behat tests for Neos are shipped inside the TYPO3.Neos package in the folder `Tests/Behavior`.
+The Behat tests for Neos are shipped inside the Neos.Neos package in the folder `Tests/Behavior`.
 Behat uses a configuration file distributed with Neos, `behat.yml.dist`, or a local version, `behat.yml`.
 To run the tests, Behat needs a base URI pointing to the special virtual host running with the `Development/Behat` context.
 To set a custom base URI the default file should be copied and customized::

-	cd Packages/Application/TYPO3.Neos/Tests/Behavior
+	cd Packages/Application/Neos.Neos/Tests/Behavior
 	cp behat.yml.dist behat.yml
 	# Edit file behat.yml